apache/trafficserver/doc/admin-guide/logging/formatting.en.rst

 may then be supplied to the appropriate ``log.*`` functions that define your logging destinations.

-A very simple exampe, which contains only the timestamp of when the event began and the canonical URL of the request, would look like:
+A very simple example, which contains only the timestamp of when the event began and the canonical URL of the request, would look like:

 .. code:: yaml